KDCube is built around apps

 See custom-tools-README.md and the reference bundle’s versatile tools_descriptor.py.

-MCP (Model Context Protocol) servers are declared in MCP_TOOL_SPECS and configured in bundle props.
+MCP (Model Context Protocol) servers are declared in MCP_TOOL_SPECS and configured in the app consumer surface.

 # tools_descriptor.py